DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Experiments

-The analyses of the previous sections have shown that the usage of a receptive field of one day and a sampling frequency of 5-minutes reports the most accurate results for forecasting the day-ahead realised volatility.
-In addition, we wanted to study possible gains of including realised measures into our methodology.
-The intuition behind this idea is that integrating previous days' realised measures information as an extra input would allow DeepVol to observe a bigger window of past data, allowing the model to complement high-frequency data with extra historical information of the time-series.
+The analysis in Section \ref{subsec:cr} has demonstrated that employing a receptive field of one day and a sampling frequency of 5-minutes yields the most accurate results for forecasting day-ahead realised volatility.
+Moreover, we aim to explore potential benefits of incorporating realised measures into our methodology.
+The rationale behind this notion is that integrating information from realised measures of previous days as additional input would enable DeepVol to observe a broader window of past data, thereby complementing high-frequency data with additional historical information from the time series.
+Note that this study differs from the variation of DeepVol previously introduced, DeepVol-RM, which forecasts volatility solely based on realised measures from previous days, inspired by the approach proposed in \citet{corsi2009simple}, and does not directly use intraday data as raw input to the DCC-based model.\\

-To integrate the realised measures into DeepVol, we slightly modify its architecture, adding a linear output as a final layer.
-This last layer merged the results of the dilated convolutions performed over the high-frequency data with the realised measures, each of them weighted by its corresponding terms.
-Different receptive fields were validated while integrating the realised measures.
-The reported results are shown in Table \ref{table:linearity}, where it can be noted that our DNNs-based proposal does not benefit from the inclusion of realised measures as an extra input feature.
+To incorporate the realised measures into DeepVol, we make a slight adjustment to its architecture by adding a linear output as a final layer.
+This layer combines the results of the dilated convolutions performed over the high-frequency data, which has a sampling frequency of 5-minutes and a receptive field of 1 day, with the realised measures from the previous $N$ days.
+The various values of $N$ evaluated can be seen in the column labeled ``Realised Measures Window'' in Table \ref{table:linearity}.
+Each component of these two is weighted by its corresponding terms. \\

+The reported results are shown in Table \ref{table:linearity}, where it can be noted that our DNNs-based proposal does not benefit from the inclusion of realised measures as an additional input feature.
 Adding the past realised measures results in an analogous behaviour to increasing the receptive field, highlighting again that DeepVol is especially efficient in utilising recent high-frequency data for volatility forecasting, not requiring a more extended lookback window to do so.